How do I sign up for a class?

 What if I’m running late?

-We introduce the lesson 5 minutes after class time.
+We introduce the lesson 5 minutes into class time.
 If you are late, your child will miss today’s techniques and critiques.
 If you are running late for pickup, you will get a call from us after class (in case you cannot contact your child on their phone).
 Our instructors go directly into teaching other classes after your child’s class time, or have other obligations, so prompt pickup is essential.
 We levy a $1 per minute fee for the habitually late.

 What if my child has special needs?